Easy-BS/v0.1.1/README.md

 **Easy-BS (Easy Building Simulation)** is an AI-agent–driven building performance simulation framework that enables non-expert users to generate, modify, and simulate building energy models using natural language.

-This project explores how Large Language Models (LLMs) and multi-agent systems can automate traditionally expert-driven building simulation workflows, including:
+This project explores how Large Language Models (LLMs) and AI-agent systems can automate traditionally expert-driven building simulation workflows, including:

 • Geometry creation
 • Simulation setup